 Please read this page in full before clicking on the APPLY button below.

 AOA is looking for the most committed and talented 2004 and 2005 born athletes from across the province to participate in the third year of AOA’s high-performance program.
 The 2019 program is designed to increase the U16 athlete’s time on snow; raise their fitness level, increase encouragement and motivation; support the AOA clubs and engage with those athletes seeking high high-performance initiatives.

-APRIL 1: Applications due.
+APRIL 1: Applications close online.

 APRIL 8: Preliminary athlete selection.

 May 11/12: Dryland fitness testing, York University, Toronto – Mandatory Participation for at least one day.

 MAY 14: Athletes contacted regarding their selection to the program.

 MAY 20: Athlete acceptance to AOA, in writing, along with a financial deposit.